MohitShridhar/genima/README.md

      action_horizon=20 \
      num_processes=5
 ```
-By default, two dataset folders would be generated: `rlbench_data_rgb_rendered` with observations and joint targets to train the diffusion agent, and `rlbench_data_rnd_bg` with random backgrounds and joint targets to train the controller.
+By default, two dataset folders are generated: `rlbench_data_rgb_rendered` with observations and joint targets to train the diffusion agent, and `rlbench_data_rnd_bg` with random backgrounds and joint targets to train the controller.
 See the sample [notebook](notebooks/render.ipynb) for visual illustrations of the rendered data.

 ### 3. Fine-tune Stable Diffusion with ControlNet to draw spheres